Doctoral Programme in Law - Admission Criteria and Instructions for Applicants

 An applicant with a foreign law degree comparable to the Bachelor of Laws or Master of Laws degree or some other Master’s degree completed either in Finland or abroad is required, in addition to the requirements mentioned above, to prove that their degree gives them the capabilities to participate in postgraduate studies in Law and that their language skills are sufficient for participating in the postgraduate studies.
 Applicants with a degree in something else than a law degree comparable to the Bachelor of Laws or the Master of Laws degree are granted the right to participate in the postgraduate studies only for a cogent reason.

-Please read How to Apply for Doctoral Training at the University of Turku and see the Call for applications at the end of this page.
+Please read How to Apply for Doctoral Training at the University of Turku and see the Call for applications at this page.

 Before submitting an application, a person applying for doctoral studies must discuss privately with the person or people proposed as their personal supervisor.
 The applicant must present to the proposed supervisor their preliminary research plan and the postgraduate study plan, which the applicant will correct according to the discussions if needed.
-A signed form of agreement from the person or persons proposed to act as a supervisor to the applicant must be attached to the application form.
+An agreement from the person or persons proposed to act as a supervisor to the applicant must be attached to the application form.

 All applicants will be informed of the results of the admission.
 An admitted applicant has to notify in writing the University of Turku of their acceptance of the study right.
 If the admitted applicant does not give the notification in the time indicated, they shall forfeit the study right.